-Explanation of procedures involved in an application for a maintenance order in Ireland.
+Explanation of procedures involved in an application for a maintenance order.

-What is considered to be a family or shared home in Ireland?
-Find out the orders that can be made by the courts in relation to the family or shared home in Ireland.
+What is considered to be a family or shared home?
+Find out the orders that can be made by the courts in relation to the family or shared home.

-Information on the implications for guardianship, custody and access to children in Ireland following separation and divorce.
+Information on the implications for guardianship, custody and access to children following separation and divorce.

-Explanation of the presumption of paternity in marital and non-marital situations in Ireland and the repercussions of this rule on children's rights to inheritance and maintenance.
+Explanation of the presumption of paternity in marital and non-marital situations and the repercussions of this rule on children's rights to inheritance and maintenance.

 A change in your personal circumstances following separation or divorce may have implications for how you are taxed.
-A description of how income and maintenance is taxed after separation or divorce.
+This page explains how income and maintenance is taxed after separation or divorce.